akkaneror/CSE457-Spec/Modeler Spec.md

 	a.
 Open the ARScene Project (where to download is TBD).
 Navigate to the folder where your Prefab locate, it should look like \<prefab_name\>.unitypackage.
 	b.
 Double click on it to import the package to our current project.
 The import package should locate under Prefabs folder.
 3. Connect Prefab to the app.
 	a.
 First, let's add three component to our Prefabs by clicking on it, Select "Add Component."
-Three components we should be adding are: Lean Drag Translate, Lean Pinch Scale, and Lean Twist Rotate
+Three components we should be adding are: Lean Drag Translate, Lean Pinch Scale, and Lean Twist Rotate Axis.
+	b.
+In the Hierachy tab, select GameController, drag your Prefab into the box next to "Ar Object To Spawn."
+(The current placeholder is Cat and you should remove it with your artif

 ## Turn In
 ### Code